mebinthattil/Python-Monthly-Finances/README.md

 ## Things to be done on own:
 1. Run main.py script
-2. Move sheet from categorized csv to budget tracker csv
+2. Move sheet from categorized csv to budget tracker csv (For detailed excel formulas and graphs)
-3. Copy Paste from categorized sheet to main sheet to get acess to all the formulas and charts present in the main sheet
-4. Note csv file must be 'csv -utf8'
+3. Note bank statement csv file must be 'csv -utf8' format.
+4. For acessing AI categorization Llama3 must be installed locally.

 ## Adding Category Keywords
+Default: AI automatically categorizes into specified topics.
-If you want to add for example "Myntra" as part of shopping, just add it in "Category Keywords.txt" and everything else will take care of itself.
+Manual: If you want to add for example "Myntra" as part of shopping, just add it in "Category Keywords.txt".